-This was back in 2010 when the minimum NZ wage was $12.75, so that was a great rate.
+This was back in 2010 when the minimum NZ wage was $12.75, which was a great rate.
 The one downside is that it was about 2 hours away from where I lived in the middle of nowhere in a town with only 300 people.

 I showed my in-experience straight away.
 About 4 hours into the mowing job, I hit an irrigation outlet.
 The outlet was under pressure and created quite a large geyser in the middle of the field.
 It through the mower off the ground.
 It was a sight to see.

-We didn’t have irrigation where I was from so I didn’t expect any to be in the fields.
-I was assured by the farmer that it was not entirely my fault.
+We didn’t have irrigation where I was from, so I didn’t expect any to be in the fields.
+The farmer assured me that it was not entirely my fault.
 He had forgotten to erect the marker for the outlet.
 It had fallen over and disappeared in the long grass.

 Even after this accident, about a week later the syndicate of farmers who owned the tractors bought a brand new one, and with only 10s of hours on the machine they gave it to me to drive.
 What other job do you give a week old employee, who has just turned 18, the keys to a $200k vehicle?